mouayed-keziz/learning-rust/README.md

 this repository contains small projects im building while learning rust-lang if you'r looking for the source, check the repository's branches.

-this branch (master) contains a simple hello world program
+this branch (master) contains a simple hello world program.